Ali-Imangholi/cppInHospital/README.md

 Hi ✋

-this programme simulate clearance of patients in a hospital. if you want run this programm, you must edit variables below:
+This programme simulate clearance of patients in a hospital.
+If you want run this programm, you must edit variables below:

 maxDaysForIcuAndHOSPITAL_WARD_BEDS = 6 // max days that take for any patients in ICU or HOSPITAL_WARD

 NUMBER_OF_HOSPITAL_WARD_BEDS = 7;

 NUMBER_OF_ICU_BEDS = 10;

 NUMBER_SURGERY = 2;

 NUMBER_OF_DAYS = 10; // you must edit this vars for number of deays you want simulate hospital process

 the output is text file ( OUT.txt ) that show the process.